What is a Debit Note?

 - The second situation is when the amount payable by the purchaser increases than the amount mentioned on the invoice raised.
 This situation could arise due to an incorrect value in the invoice, or the purchaser buying more products at a later date etc. In such a situation, the seller then creates a debit note and issues it to the buyer.
 The purchaser now has an accounting liability to pay more than what is mentioned on the invoice.

-According to GST law, a debit note can be issued under two circumstances.
+According to GST law, it can be issued under two circumstances.
 That being:

 a.
 If the tax on the goods or services supplied changes after the issuance of invoice